 Flights from South Africa

-Overlanding to Kenya
+Overlanding to/from Kenya

-With plenty of time and a sense of adventure, travelling overland can be a rewarding way of getting to Kenya.
+With plenty of time and a sense of adventure, travelling overland can be a rewarding way of getting to or from Kenya.
 Central African conflicts have effectively closed routes from West Africa for the time being, and while adventurous self-drive overlanders are heading to Kenya from Egypt, taking a boat from Aswan to Wadi Halfa in Sudan, crossing into Ethiopia at Metema and entering Kenya at Moyale or at the northern end of Lake Turkana, this route is not an easy one.